makkus/freckles_website/pages/02.blog/example-static-website/item.md

 As can be seen from this output, there is one adapter called `vagrant-dev`.
 It's purpose is to install the Vagrant application, plus any [Vagrant providers](https://www.vagrantup.com/docs/providers/) and [plugins](https://www.vagrantup.com/docs/plugins/) one might need for a certain project.
 By default, it installs 'Vagrant' and the 'Virtualbox' provider (including 'Virtualbox' itself).

 So, let's assume we are on Mac OS X, and we don't want to install 'nginx' directly on our development machine.
 Plus, the `static-website` adapter doesn't currently support Mac OS X anyway.
-Also, let's assume we don't have the source code of our static webpage only on Github, not on our local machine.
+Also, let's assume we have the source code of our static webpage only on Github, not on our local machine.

 What we can do in this situation is to use the `vagrant-dev` adapter to prepare the host machine to run Vagrant, then start the Vagrant box, and let `freckelize` provision the `static-website` environment within that box:

 ```
-freckelize -r frkl:adapters vagrant-dev -f gh:freckles-io/example-static-website
+freckelize -r frkl:adapters vagrant-dev -f gh:freckles-io/example-static-website-vagrant
 ```
 (Note: the `-r frkl:adapters` part is to update the [default adapter repository](https://github.com/freckles-io/adapters) that comes with the `freckles` package to the latest version -- the current one doesn't install the Virtualbox package yet.
 This should be unnecessary after the next release of the 'freckles' package)

 (Another note: we could have just provided the 'full' git url here, `freckelize` supports abbreviations though, which is nicer on the eye.
 The example here will be expanded to `https://github.com/freckles-io/example-static-website.git`.)

 Using the `static-website` command here overrides any adapters that could potentially be configured in the `.freckle` file.
-In this case that is what we want, as we don't want to run the `static-website` one, and `vagrant-dev` is not included.
+In this case that is what we want, as we don't want to run the `static-website` one, and `vagrant-dev` is not included in `.freckle`.

 By default, if we are using a non-local folder as argument to the `-f` option, and if we don't specify the `-t` option, `freckelize` will check out the repository into `$HOME/freckles/<repo_name>`.
 This is appropriate for most development projects.
 For services, it's recommended to specify something like `-t /var/lib/freckles`, which will cause `freckelize` to use this location as the parent for the checkout.

 Now that that is done, we need a so called [`Vagrantfile`](https://www.vagrantup.com/docs/vagrantfile/) in the root of the freckle folder to tell Vagrant how to assemble the guest system.
-Ideally, this file would already be included with the rest of the data, but for this example that is not the case.
-This is how that file could look like:
+This file is already included in the example repository, this is it's content:

 ```
 # -*- mode: ruby -*-